linxingchen/cobra/README.md

 ## Introduction

-**1. Why metagenomic contigs are fragmented?**
+**1. Why are metagenomic contigs fragmented?**

 The genomes assembled from short paired-end reads based metagenomes are usually fragmented due to (1) intra-genome repeats, (2) inter-genome shared region, and (3) within-population variations, as the widely utilized assemblers based on de Bruijn graphs, e.g., metaSPAdes, IDBA_UD and MEGAHIT, tend to have a breaking point when multiple paths are available instead of making risky extension (see example in **Figure 1**).

 ![image](https://user-images.githubusercontent.com/46725273/111676563-8a21f180-87db-11eb-9b8c-4c63fb993936.png)

 Figure 1.
-Example of how assemblers break in assembly when within-population occurs.
+An example of how assemblers break in assembly when within-population occurs.

 **2. Contigs may be joined with expected end overlap.**

-According to the principles of the abovementioned assemblers, the broken contigs have an end overlap with determined length, that is the max-kmer (maxK hereafter) used in de nono assembly for metaSPAdes and MEGAHIT, and the maxK-1 for IDBA_UD, which we termed as "expected overlap length" (Figures 1 and 2).
+According to the principles of the abovementioned assemblers, the broken contigs have an end overlap with a determined length, that is, the max-kmer (maxK hereafter) used in de nono assembly for metaSPAdes and MEGAHIT, and the maxK-1 for IDBA_UD, which we termed as "expected overlap length" (Figures 1 and 2).

-* Note: as COBRA will use the information provided by paired-end reads, thus only those samples sequenced by paired-end technology should work.
+* Note: as COBRA will use the information provided by paired-end reads, only those samples sequenced by paired-end technology should work.

 ![image](https://user-images.githubusercontent.com/46725273/111677281-4c719880-87dc-11eb-85a9-a62906f4e10b.png)